sullivankw/blackjack-v2-android-app/README.md

 * Bottom navigation is implemented to allow the user to easily switch between pratice mode and get help mode
 * I tried to create as much seperation of layers as possible without relying on outside libraries.
 Singleton patterns are followed for class creations and view models for passing data to and from the UI layers
 * Retrofit is included in this app.
 However, it is not currently being used.
 We are using the "non http version".
 The service layer was included in the project.
 I have a rest api available here: https://github.com/sullivankw/spring-boot-blackjack-api.
 It works correctly when the api is deployed and the switch is turned on in the app itself to start making the http calls instead of the embedded service layer.
 I used this approach with the hope of creating (with help!?) an ios version that can plug into the same services rather than creating that same logic in multiple languages.
 But for the time being...it doesn't matter...it's all java :)
+* Firebase realtime database is used to maintain and overall leaderboard of most consecutive correct guesses by users

 ### Screens ###
 * Choose the dealer's card